Timeline: Deadliest attacks in Iraq in last year

-Here are details of some of the major attacks in Iraq in the past year:
+Here are details of some of the major attacks in Iraq in the past year after multiple bombings hit Baghdad on Thursday, killing at least 63 people in the first big attack on Iraq's capital since U.S. troops withdrew from the country.

 January 18, 2011 - A suicide bomber attacks Iraqi police recruits in Tikrit, killing 50 people and wounding over 100.